adrianhelllo/bootstrap_introduction/README.md

 <!-- Latest compiled JavaScript -->
 <script src="https://cdn.jsdelivr.net/npm/bootstrap@5.3.3/dist/js/bootstrap.bundle.min.js"></script>
 ```
-Using CDN has some advantages over downloading it, like having the choice not to use the JS part of Bootstrap when you don't need it, and also can be faster to access for users.
+Using CDN has some advantages over downloading it, like having the choice not to use the JS part of Bootstrap when you don't need it, and it can also be faster to access for users.